Lucas Rosenblatt

 news

-Jul 7, 2023 Very happy to say that paper Epistemic Parity: Reproducibility as an Evaluation Metric for Differential Privacy was accepted into the Proceedings of VLDB 2023!
+Jul 7, 2023 Very happy to say that our paper Epistemic Parity: Reproducibility as an Evaluation Metric for Differential Privacy was accepted into the Proceedings of VLDB 2023!
 This was a huge team effort, so a big thanks to everyone on the paper for over a year of hard work : )

 Apr 13, 2023 I gave a talk at the excellent UCLA Synthetic Data Workshop.
 Thank you so much Guang Cheng for the invite and for organizing!
 Slides to be posted soon.